dgxianxin/Second-Brain/Help T/Start here.md

 Here are a few ways to get started:

-If you want to just start taking notes, check out [[Basic note taking]]
+If you want to just start taking notes, check out [[Basic Note Taking]]

 If you already have a collection of notes in markdown format, just choose them for your Vault.
 Go to the Settings gear in the lower left, choose "Vault," and select the directory your notes are in.